LeDragoX/shadPS4/README.md

 ### ⚠️ DISCLAIMER: THIS BRANCH WILL NOT BE MERGED, THIS IS A CUSTOM BUILD FOR TEST PURPOSES ONLY!!!

-This custom build contain changes from the `main`, `bb-hacks` branches.
+This custom build contain changes from the `main` branch, plus skipped some shaders beginning at 0.

 > [!IMPORTANT]
 > As soon BB goes as "ingame" in [main](https://github.com/shadps4-emu/shadPS4), this branch will be deleted.